The Unitarian Universalist Congregation of Erie is governed by Bylaws, last revised February 2022.

 Section III.
-The Treasurer shall administer the system of collection, care and disbursement of all funds belonging to the Congregation, subject to the approval of the Board of Trustees, and shall give such bond as the Board of Trustees may elect.
-The Treasurer shall present the Treasurer’s report and participate in discussions of financial issues at the Board meetings.
+The Treasurer shall administer the system of collection, care and disbursement of all funds belonging to the Congregation, subject to the approval of the Board of Trustees.
+At Board Meetings the Treasurer shall present the Treasurer’s report and participate in discussions of financial issues.

-Section V. The Board of Trustees may appoint an Auditor to review all financial records of the Congregation periodically and present an accounting of the records at the time of a Congregational Meeting.
+Section V. The Board of Trustees may appoint an auditor to review all financial records of the Congregation periodically and present an accounting of the records at the time of a Congregational Meeting.

 Section VII.
 It shall be the duty of the Board of Trustees to arrange the terms of settlement of the Minister elected by the Congregation.
 It shall be the duty of the Board of Trustees to supply the pulpit when no regular Minister is settled, in collaboration with the Sunday Services Committee.

 Section VIII.
 The Board of Trustees shall study the needs of the Congregation, and in consultation with the Minister, determine the policies of the Congregation.

-B. The manner and time of raising funds are at the discretion of the Board of Trustees, in collaboration with the Finance Committee.
+- The manner and time of raising funds are at the discretion of the Board of Trustees, in collaboration with the Finance Committee.